ionutbalosin/ecommerce-app/README.md

 The purpose of this application is to have a platform where customers can find products, shop around using a cart, check out the products and initiate payments.

 The provided services are:
+- *Account service* - handles the user data and exposes a GraphQL interface to retrieve the accounts.
+It comes with a prefilled user account
 - *Product service* - handles the product catalog and exposes an API to create, retrieve, update, and delete products.
-It comes with a prefilled product catalog.
+It comes with a prefilled product catalog
-- *Shopping cart service* - handles the user's shopping cart and exposes an API to create, retrieve, update, delete and check out the user's shopping cart items.
+- *Shopping cart service* - handles the user's shopping cart and exposes an API to create, retrieve, update, delete and check out the user's shopping cart items
 - *Order service* - handles the user's orders and exposes an API to retrieve the historical orders and update them
 - *Payment service* - handles the orders' payments using an external system